 Psalm 44:15, NIV

-Shame is the voice in someone’s head that says, “There is something wrong with you,” “you are dirty,” “your sins are unforgivable,” “If anyone truly knew you they would turn their back on you,” “You are not a Christian, you are nothing but a hypocrite,” etc. These thoughts will eventually become embedded in a person, and actually affect the way they behave.
+Shame is the voice in someone’s head that says, “There is something wrong with you,” “you are dirty,” “your sins are unforgivable,” “If anyone truly knew you they would turn their back on you,” “You are not a Christian, you are nothing but a hypocrite,” etc. These thoughts will eventually become embedded in a person and affect the way they behave.

 Perpetual blame and disgrace causes people to feel alienated from God and other believers.
 It also causes feelings of insufficiency and doubt.